Hematopoietic Cell Transplantation for Ovarian Cancer

 -

-Hematopoietic cell transplantation for ovarian cancer is considered experimental and investigational in any of the following scenarios (not an all-inclusive list) because the effectiveness has not been established:
+Hematopoietic cell transplantation for ovarian cancer is considered experimental, investigational, or unproven in any of the following scenarios (not an all-inclusive list) because the effectiveness has not been established:

 - Autologous hematopoietic cell transplantation for initial treatment (i.e., instead of an initial course of standard-dose chemotherapy with Food and Drug Administration (FDA)-approved drugs) of germ cell tumors of the ovary;